About

 The First Signs Many People Miss

-Before the veins become visible, the legs send subtle hints that often seem unimportant:
+Before the veins become visible, the legs send subtle hints:

 • Heaviness at the end of the day